Luxembourg railway station

 It is the hub of Luxembourg's domestic railway network, serving as a point of call on all of Luxembourg's railway lines.
-It also functions as the country's international railway hub, with services to all the surrounding countries: Belgium, France, and Germany.
+It also functions as the country's international railway hub, with services to the surrounding countries: Belgium, France, and Germany.
 Since June 2007, the LGV Est connects the station to the French TGV network.

 The station is located 2 km south of the city centre (Ville Haute), to the south of the River Pétrusse.
 The station gives its name to Gare, one of the Quarters of Luxembourg City.